Faculty of Political Science, Thammasat University

 The Faculty of Political Science, Thammasat University (คณะรัฐศาสตร์ มหาวิทยาลัยธรรมศาสตร์) is an academic faculty of Thammasat University, Ministry of Education of Thailand.
 The Faculty of Political Science is one of the four founding faculties of the university.
 It was founded in 1949 after the Faculty of Law and the Thammasat Business School.
-It is the second oldest school of political science in Thailand after the Faculty of Political Science, Chulalongkorn University.
+It is the second oldest school of Political Science in Thailand after the Faculty of Political Science, Chulalongkorn University.
+This faculty produces many famous graduates in Social Science and Thai politics, whether they are politicians, governors, diplomats or scholars.
+The symbol and nickname of the Faculty, students and its graduates is "Singh Daeng" (Red Singha).

 History

 Thammasat University was founded on 27 June 1935 as "The University of Moral and Political Sciences".
-It mandated political science as a core undergraduate subject.
-The MA and PhD programs had three clearly separated tracks: political science, law, economics.
-The Faculty of Political Science was founded on 14 June 1949.
+It mandated Political Science as a core undergraduate subject.
+The MA and PhD programs had three clearly separated tracks: Political Science, Law, Economics.
+The Faculty of Political Science was founded on 14 June 1949, with Direk Jayanama as the first dean.

+Political Science education in Thailand before 1932, such as in Chulalongkorn University, focuses mainly on training personnel to enter provincial administration and has limited content.
+This is because the content of Political Science was quite contradictory to the regime at that time.
+After the end of the absolute monarchy in 1932, There was a series of incidents that led to the establishment of Thammasat University as a Thai Institute of Political Studies in 1934, marking the concrete beginning of modern political science teaching and learning in Thailand.

 Campuses

 The Faculty of Political Science teaches at two campuses: the Tha Phra Chan (Phra Nakhon District) campus in central Bangkok, and the Rangsit campus in the northern Bangkok Metropolitan Region.